ACTION: R9

 Route R9 is an east-west link between Belconnen, Canberra Stadium, Dickson and Watson.

 It operates at a 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.

 R10

 Route R10 is a direct link between Denman Prospect and the City.

-It operates at a 30-minute frequency on weekdays, weekends and public holidays.
+It operates at a 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.

 Regular route services

 ACTION's regular weekday services operate either as feeder services to a single town centre or connect two or three town centres via suburban streets.

 During weekends and public holidays, ACTION provides a reduced level of service with most suburban routes operating with an hourly or two-hourly frequency.

 Other peak services

 ACTION operates 3 weekday peak hour routes as an express service between outer suburbs of Tuggeranong and the City.
 These routes are numbered in the 100 series.

-ACTION is currently operating a shuttle bus loop service from Canberra Airport to the Fairbairn Business Park on a three month trial basis.
-The service operates from 7am until 10am in the morning and again from 4pm until 7pm in the afternoon on weekdays.
+ACTION trialled a shuttle bus loop service from Canberra Airport to the Fairbairn Business Park on a three month trial basis.
+The service operated from 7am until 10am in the morning and again from 4pm until 7pm in the afternoon on weekdays.